 General Safety Training - Here you will receive a general safety briefing.
 When you arrive at your Agency Assignment, you will very probably receive a more detailed safety briefing.

-Exit Station - Here there will be a quick check of waiver requirements and possibly instruction for reporting to your assignment.
+Out-Processing Station - Here there will be a quick check of waiver requirements and possibly instruction for reporting to your assignment.

 Greeter Station Job Sheet